Bonshaw (Vic.)

 Bonshaw features high concentrations of group households, with a higher-than-average median household size

-Family households account for 75.8% of all households, including 30.9% couples with children, 25.9% couples without children, and 15.5% single parent families.
-Non-family households make up the remaining 24.2%, with lone person households at 17.5% and group households comprising 5.0%.
-The median household size is 2.7 people, which is larger than the Regional Vic. average of 2.4.
+Family households constitute 75.8% of all households, including 30.9% couples with children, 25.9% couples without children, and 15.5% single parent families.
+Non-family households account for 24.2%, with lone person households at 17.5% and group households making up 5.0%.
+The median household size is 2.7 people, larger than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households